 You can read about all the sentencing options that a court has, including having no conviction recorded.

 Why choose Australian Criminal Law Group?

-We specialise in defending Apprehended Violence Orders.
+We specialise in defending Apprehended Violence Orders and Domestic Violence offences.
 We understand the stress and immeasurable unfairness they cause and that they are often based on fabricated allegations.